lorcan2440/lorcan2440.github.io/content/post/origin-of-life-research/index.md

 ---

 A collection of relevant modern research on the study of the origin of life, focusing on the experimental details of prebiotic chemistry.

+{{% callout note %}}
+All PDFs of listed papers are available [here](https://drive.google.com/drive/folders/17BkL1c7L-X5y5CFlYF9lWbGJ-Qqd1pzA?usp=sharing).
+{{% /callout %}}

 - The titles of each paper link to the original source.
 - My quick summary of each paper is provided for each one, intended to be easy to understand.
-- A Google Drive folder containing PDFs of all listed papers is available [here](https://drive.google.com/drive/folders/17BkL1c7L-X5y5CFlYF9lWbGJ-Qqd1pzA?usp=sharing).
-The only paper not included there is \[C4\], which is not open-access.
 - Papers are listed in no particular order.

-{{% callout note %}}
-Last updated: 28th March, 2025
-{{% /callout %}}

 ---